Matching while Learning: The model and the optimization problem

-Note that \echide{with this definition,}we have $\rho(i) = \hat{\rho}(i) N $ as the total mass of workers of type $i$ in the system at each time step.
-For our theoretical analysis, we later consider a scaling regime where $N \to \infty$, and $\hat{\rho}(i) \to 0$, while $\rho(i)$ remains fixed.
-In this regime, worker lifetimes grow to infinity, and arrival rates scale down, but the total mass of workers of each type available in each time period remains fixed.
+A key assumption in our work is that the platform {\em knows} the matrix $A$.
+In particular, we are considering a platform that has enough aggregate information to precisely decipher the compatibility between different worker and job types.

+We note here that a platform can estimate $\mu$, $\rho$, and $A$ from data: the job arrival rates $\mu$ can be directly estimated empirically since job types are observed, while the worker arrival rates $\rho$ and payoff matrix $A$ can be indirectly estimated using the observed outcome data as described in Appendix~\ref{apx:estimation}.

 {\bf Generalized imbalance}.
 Throughout our technical development, we make a mild structural assumption on the problem instance, defined by the tuple $(\rho, \mu, A)$.
 This is captured by the following definition.
-We say that arrival rates $\rho = (\rho(i))_{i \in \cC}$ and $\mu = (\mu(j))_{ j \in \cS}$ satisfy the \emph{generalized imbalance condition} if there is no pair of nonempty subsets of worker types and job types $(\cC', \cS')$, such that the total worker arrival rate of $\cC'$ exactly matches the total job arrival rate of $\cS'$.
+We say that arrival rates $\rho = (\rho_i)_{i \in \cC}$ and $\mu = (\mu_j)_{ j \in \cS}$ satisfy the \emph{generalized imbalance condition} if there is no pair of nonempty subsets of worker types and job types $(\cC', \cS')$, such that the total worker arrival rate of $\cC'$ exactly matches the total job capacity of $\cS'$.
 Formally,

-The generalized imbalance condition holds generically.\footnote{The set $(\hat{\rho}, \mu)$ for which the condition holds is open and dense in $\mathbb{R}_{++}^{|\cC|+|\cS|}$, where $\mathbb{R}_{++}$ are the strictly positive real numbers.} Note that this condition does not depend on the matrix $A$.
+The generalized imbalance condition holds generically.\footnote{The set $(\rho, \mu)$ for which the condition holds is open and dense in $\textup{Relint}(\Delta_{|\cI|}) \times \mathbb{R}_{++}^{|\cJ|}$, where $\Delta_{|\cI|}$ is the probability simplex in $|\cI|$ dimensions, $\textup{Relint}(\cdot)$ denotes the relative interior, and $\mathbb{R}_{++}$ are the strictly positive real numbers. } Note that this condition does not depend on the matrix $A$.
+(The condition will ensure that the shadow prices corresponding to capacity constraints under full information are uniquely determined; see Proposition~\ref{prop:uniqueness_of_prices} in Section~\ref{sec:preliminaries}.)